melbourne2991/node-react-babel-stack/README.md

 ## Caveats

 ### Static files
+- Paths to static files should be prefixed with `{%=o.htmlWebpackPlugin.options.assetPath%}`
-Unfortunately any change to non js static files will require an `npm frontend-dev-build`.
+- Changes to index.html will require an `npm-frontend-dev-build` to be reflected.

 ### Ports
-Haven't yet implemented env based ports.
 The frontend server and the node server have to run on different ports in development.

 To change the ports for the frontend server please go to:
-`/frontend/webpack.config.dev.js` and change output.public path to your preferred url (must be absolute).
+`/frontend/webpack.config.dev.js` and replace any instance of http://localhost:8080 with the path to your preferred url (must be full url).

 You will also need to change the path specified in the index.html file for bundle.js to match it.

 To change port for the express server run with PORT=YOUR-PORT-HERE npm run server